Timeline: Which states could tip U.S. election and when will they report results?

 PENNSYLVANIA

-About 550,000 ballots were still in the process of being counted on Thursday, giving Biden a chance to catch Trump if enough of them were from Democratically friendly areas such as Philadelphia.
+About 370,000 ballots were still in the process of being counted on Thursday, according to the Department of State’s website, giving Biden a chance to catch Trump if enough of them were from Democratic-friendly areas such as Philadelphia.
 Pennsylvania Secretary of State Kathy Boockvar said she expected the “overwhelming majority” to be counted by the end of Thursday.

 Philadelphia County reported more than 252,000 ballots were cast by mail but did say how many remained to be counted.

-A final count may not be available until at least Friday as Pennsylvania can accept mailed-in ballots up to three days after the election if they were postmarked by Tuesday.
+A final count may not be available until at least Friday as Pennsylvania can accept mail-in ballots up to three days after the election if they were postmarked by Tuesday.

-Reporting by Daniel Trotta and Julia Harte; Editing by Scott Malone and Daniel Wallis
+Reporting by Daniel Trotta, Julia Harte and Jason Lange; Editing by Scott Malone, Daniel Wallis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.